Have we reached peak precious metals? Many analysts think so.

 It's important to keep in mind that the majority of silver that is mined comes as a byproduct of mining operations for other metals.
 Fully 55% of all silver produced comes from copper, lead, and zinc mining.
 Another 13% comes as a byproduct of gold mining.

-In order to understand the supply dynamics of the silver market, you have to take a look at what's happening with base metals mining...
+To understand the supply dynamics of the silver market, you have to take a look at what's happening with base metals mining...

 ...annual [supply] deficits can begin to apply upward pressure to prices.